eric-himburg/Mapping_Earthquakes/README.md

 ![js file showing code for creating the map and its layers](screenshots/me4.png)

-In order to get real-time data, an API is used to get data from the United States Geological Survey (USGS).
+In order to get real-time earthquake information, GeoJSON data from the United States Geological Survey (USGS) is downloaded via a web link.
 A sample of the JSON data retrieved is shown in the screenshot below.
 This data is parsed and a portion of it is formatted and displayed on the map.

 ![sample of USGS JSON earthquake data](screenshots/me5.png)